kartoza/sawps/docs/src/user/manual/explore/filters.md

 #### 5. Species Filter

 * **Filter Description:** The species filter allows users to filter data by species.
+This filter is dependent on Organisation Filter.
+It means, the options will be based on the selected Organisations.
 * **Usage:** Choose a species from the list to view data specific to that species.

 ![Species filter](./img/filters-7.png)